Skip to Content

 Then add onions and sauté for one minute.
 Next add the ground meat, pepper and thyme and cook until the meat is brown and no longer pink.

+After the meat and veggies have been drained return the mixture to the pan.
 Next stir in the butter, peas and flour and mix until the flour is absorbed.

 Then add tomato paste, wine, Worcestershire sauce and stock/beer.

-Substitute for Wine and/or Beer In Shepherd’s Pie?
+Substitute for Wine and/or Beer In Shepherd’s Pie

 Simmer to reduce the liquid down until you have a thick meaty mixture.
 Taste the mixture and add additional seasonings as desired.
 Then remove the pan from the heat.